dwmkerr/react-es6-starter/README.md

 Run the command `./node_modules/.bin/webpack --config ./tooling/webpack.config.js` and our code is built, transpiled an moved to the build folder.

 Now we could serve this folder using any basic webserver.
-For development however we often want a bit more control, such as the facility to reload the page when the source changes.

-You can serve the folder using node, nginx or whatever you like, but for developing we are already using webpack, so the webpack dev server will do the trick.
+We are already using webpack, so the webpack dev server will do the trick.
 It uses exactly the same config file as the webpack tool:

 ```
 npm install --save-dev webpack-dev-server
 ./node_modules/.bin/webpack-dev-server --config ./tooling/webpack.config --inline
 ```

-The inline flag just tells the loader to drop in a little javascript to reload the page when the source changes.
+The inline reloads the page when the source changes.
 We don't need to tell the server where the files are, it knows that from the webpack config.

 Let's stick these commands in our `package.json` for convenience: